Axway/amplify-central/content/en/docs/integrate_with_central/webhook/marketplace_subscription_webhook.md

 ## Considerations when processing the event in your webhook

-A Subscription has three subresources: marketplace, approval and status, which means you'll receive a number of webhook call backs as they are updating.
+A Subscription has three subresources: Marketplace, approval and status, which means you'll receive a number of webhook call backs as they are updating.
 You'll receive events for:

 * subscription created
 * status set to Pending